SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_and_Low_Code_Apps/Visualizations/Available_visualizations/Other/List.md

 # List

 This component allows the user to select one or more items in a list.
-The selectable items can be based on any data feed.
+The selectable items can be based on any data.

 ![List](~/user-guide/images/List.gif)<br>*List component in DataMiner 10.4.6*